Ukraine claims Russia is plotting ''a provocation'' at nuclear plant, offers no evidence | Law-Order

 In other developments: — Russia on Saturday reported more attacks on its territory, with drones crashing in its western regions and areas on the border with Ukraine coming under shelling.

-Another drone went down in the Tver region about 150 kilometers (90 miles) north of Moscow, local authorities said.
+Another drone went down in the Tver region about 150 kilometres (90 miles) north of Moscow, local authorities said.

-But the British Defence Ministry said in a series of tweets Saturday that Wagner fighters "have likely started to withdraw from some of their positions" around Bakhmut.
-"The Ukrainian Deputy Defense Minister also corroborated the rotation out of Wagner forces in the outskirts of the town,'' the ministry said.
+But the British Defence Ministry said in a series of tweets on Saturday that Wagner fighters "have likely started to withdraw from some of their positions" around Bakhmut.
+"The Ukrainian Deputy Defence Minister also corroborated the rotation out of Wagner forces in the outskirts of the town,'' the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)